Allergic reactions to the radioactive

 provide information about how well the gallbladder is functioning and whether

 the bile ducts are blocked.
-For more information, see the topic
+To learn more, see the topic

 - The results of a